Is your audience left out of your event?

 We’ve identified six EASY ways to make your event accessible

 Easy, actionable, and no special equipment required.
+Just fill out your information below and we’ll send it right over.

 Making your event accessible can sound like a lot of extra time and resources.
 But here’s the big secret–you can create a fantastic, accessible event with just a little bit of preparation and technology.